-At the end of each term, progress is updated and analysed by SLT to ensure that every learner is making progress consistently with their flight path.
-Any identified inconsistency with the predicted flight path is highlighted and supportive strategies agreed.
+At the end of each term, progress is updated and analysed by SLT to ensure that every learner is making progress consistently.
+Any identified inconsistency with the predicted flight is highlighted and supportive strategies and interventions agreed.

 Learners will undertake exams, if appropriate, three times a year throughout years 10 and 11 whilst at Allerthorpe School to support progression, exam confidence and preparation for further education.